Mark DeBolla

-Mark DeBolla (born 1 January 1983) is an English football forward who is currently unattached after being released in the summer of 2008 from AFC Wimbledon.
+Mark DeBolla (born 1 January 1983) is an English former footballer who played as a forward.

+Career

 He has previously played for Charlton Athletic, Chesterfield, Notts County, Grays Athletic and Gravesend & Northfleet.
 At Notts County he scored his first and only goal for the club on his debut against Torquay United.

-He is of Italian and French ancestry.

-Towards the end of the 2007-08 season he was loaned out to Bromley.
+Towards the end of the 2007–08 season he was loaned out to Bromley.
 He returned to AFC Wimbledon after the end of Bromley's season to score the winner in the Isthmian Premier play-off final against Staines Town.

 DeBolla began the 2008–09 season playing for Isthmian League Division One South club Croydon Athletic.
 He then joined Sittingbourne in February 2009.